 '''

 Line 42, Location: "", Type: ""

 Length: 24 lines, Width: 80 columns

 Baud rate (TX/RX) is 9600/9600

 The escape character is "^^", followed by "x"

 The local hold character is disabled

 No flowcontrol in effect.

 Status: Ready, Active, No Exit Banner

 Capabilities: none

 Idle EXEC timeout is not set.

 Idle session timeout is not set.

 Session limit is not set.

 Modem answer timeout is 15 seconds

 Dispatch timeout is not set.

 Allowed transports are telnet rlogin.
 Preferred is telnet

 Disconnect character is not set

 Activation character is ^M (13)

 No output characters are padded

 Characters causing immediate data dispatching:

 Char ASCII

 '''

-Displaying Line Information
+Displaying System Line Statistics

-To display line information, use either the show users or systat EXEC commands.
-The commands syntax are:
+To display the line statistics of terminal server, use the show users command or the systat command.
+The syntax of these commands are:

-'''

 show users [all]

-systat [all]

-'''